ttaylorr/dotfiles/README.md

 To begin, `git clone` this repo into your home directory.

-Once cloned, simply execute the `./scripts/bootstrap.sh` script to create all symlinks and install necessary things.
+Once cloned, simply execute `sh ./install.sh` to create all symlinks and install necessary things.

 ### contributing